 If you are established in Ahimsa (Non-Violence), you have attained all virtues. – Sri Swami Sivananda

 Some Ashrams have opened, while others remain closed.
 Please check with each TTC/ATTC location whether COVID-19 has affected your selected course.

-SIVANANDA YOGA Teachers’ Training Courses are available Online (TTCOL) and in residence.
-Please check with each TTC/ATTC location whether the Teacher Training Courses are online or in residence.
+The SIVANANDA YOGA Teachers’ Training Courses are available both online (TTCOL) and in residence.
+Please check with each TTC/ATTC location whether your selected Teacher Training Courses are online or in residence.
 Thank you for your patience as schedules change.

 See the full list of other international courses and events: https://www.sivananda.org/